Pacific Western Airlines Flight 3801: Investigation

 An inquiry into the accident was swiftly formed after the accident.
 When the black boxes were recovered and examined, it was found that the CVR had been so severely burnt so that no information could be recovered, while the FDR had ceased recording approximately a week before the accident.
-However, most of the cockpit instruments were intact, leading the investigators to find that the aircraft had been attempting a go-around with a pitch angle of +8° when they crashed, which was nearly averted the accident, during this time, the vertical speed increased from -1,500 fpm to -550 fpm and increasing.
+However, most of the cockpit instruments were intact, leading the investigators to find that the aircraft had been attempting a go-around with a pitch angle of +8° when they crashed, which nearly averted the accident.
+During this time, the vertical speed increased from -1,500 fpm to -550 fpm and up.
 It was also found that the crew were heavily fatigued, which is thought to have heavily contributed to the accident.
 The investigation found that the first officer had been in control, and while also being fatigued, he was inexperienced, and might have reverted to procedure for that of a Boeing 737.

 Crash site

-The main wreckage of the aircraft was removed and presumably scrapped, however, in an attempt to renovate the site into a park with a memorial, many pieces of wreckage were discovered and turned into local authorities.
+The main wreckage of the aircraft was removed and presumably scrapped.
+However, in an attempt to renovate the site into a park with a memorial, many pieces of wreckage were discovered and turned in to local authorities.